j5py/j5py/README.md

 ##### Technical Support for a Publisher

-Hired as a Consultant at Commanders Act, which has evolved into a Customer Data Platform, I was offered the opportunity to join Support due to my Frontend and Analytics expertise.
+Hired as a Consultant at Commanders Act, which has evolved into a Customer Data Platform since, I was offered the opportunity to join Support due to my Frontend and Analytics expertise.
 I provided guidance on implementation choices, needs analysis, debugging, diagnosis, advice, solution proposals, Responsive Web Development, and processed routine tasks in Account Access Management.

 ###### JavaScript Solutions